 What Is The Butler Cabin At Augusta National?

-Those that watch The Masters year after year will be familiar with the Butler Cabin, but when asked what exactly it is many will not be able to muster an answer.
+Those that watch The Masters year after year will be familiar with the Butler Cabin, but was actually is it?
+Here we have taken a look.

 The Butler Cabin is one of the most historic properties at Augusta and is a place in which Masters Champions remember with great fondness.